FeanorTheElf/he-ring/examples/bfv_impl_v2/Readme.md

 # Implementing BFV using HE-Ring, version 2

 In this example, we will again implement the BFV scheme, but this time aiming for good performance.
-Perhaps unsurprisingly, the result will look quite similar to [`crate::bfv`].
+Perhaps unsurprisingly, the result will look quite similar to [`crate::bfv`] - the main difference is that [`crate::bfv`] is defined more generically, and allows more configuration and different parameters.

-If you are unsure about the details of BFV, have a peek into the version 1 implementation [`crate::examples::bfv_impl_v1`] of BFV first.
+If you are unsure about the details of BFV, refer to the version 1 of our BFV implementation [`crate::examples::bfv_impl_v1`] first.
-At the end of [`crate::examples::bfv_impl_v1`], we list some points that have to be considered when aiming for SOTA performance - these will be the main points for this example.
+At the end of [`crate::examples::bfv_impl_v1`], we list some points that have to be considered when aiming for state-of-the-art performance - these will be the main points for this example.
 Mostly, this boils down to two points: Use a Residue Number System, and a Number-Theoretic Transform-based multiplication.

 ## The computational and mathematical foundations